Corn nut: Cornick

 A Filipino variant of corn nuts is cornick (kornik).
 Compared to the American variety, cornick pieces are typically smaller and crispier.
+They are also traditionally made from glutinous corn.
 Garlic is the most common flavor of cornick, with other common flavors including: chili cheese, adobo, barbecue, lechón manok (also known as roasted chicken), and sweet.
 Major brands include Boy Bawang (literally "Garlic Boy" in Tagalog, commonly sold in small packets), Corn Bits, and Safari.

 A popular variety of cornick is the lighter, chicharrón-like chichacorn, a semi-popped style of cornick using glutinous corn from the Ilocos Region which is treated with lime before frying.